debnsuma/boa309/README.md

     ```

-# Create Lambda function to DynamoDB, CloudWatch and SNS (THIS IS of DDOS)
+# Create Lambda function to DynamoDB, CloudWatch and SNS (This is for DDoS)

 - Install the `aws_kinesis_agg` package
     ```